 Leather, Upper, Lace and Heel

 No question on Red Wing leather!
-The Brown Taos Leather would last for years; treated well for an extreme output.
+The Brown Taos Leather would last for years; treated well for final output.
 There are multiple layers sewn together.
 The heel has a welt construction which is good for a hard worker.

 Tongue, Collar and Weight